Electoral system: Proposed and lesser-used systems

-Winner-take-all systems
+Ranked voting systems

-Among the Ranked systems these include Bucklin voting, the various Condorcet methods (Copeland's, Dodgson's, Kemeny-Young, Maximal lotteries, Minimax, Nanson's, Ranked pairs, Schulze), the Coombs' method and positional voting.
+Ranked vote systems include Bucklin voting, the various Condorcet methods (Copeland's, Dodgson's, Kemeny-Young, Maximal lotteries, Minimax, Nanson's, Ranked pairs, Schulze), the Coombs' method and positional voting.

+Cardinal voting systems

-Among the Cardinal electoral systems, the most well known of these is range voting, where any number of candidates are scored from a set range of numbers.
+Among the Cardinal electoral systems, the best known is range voting, where any number of candidates are scored from a set range of numbers.
 A very common example of range voting are the 5-star ratings used for many customer satisfaction surveys and reviews.
 Other cardinal systems include satisfaction approval voting, highest median rules (including the majority judgment), and the D21 – Janeček method where voters can cast positive and negative votes.

+Weighted votes

-Historically, weighted voting systems were used in some countries.
-These allocated a greater weight to the votes of some voters than others, either indirectly by allocating more seats to certain groups (such as the Prussian three-class franchise), or by weighting the results of the vote.
-The latter system was used in colonial Rhodesia for the 1962 and 1965 elections.
+Historically, some countries used weighted voting systems.
+These allocated a greater weight to the votes of some voters than others.
+This could be done indirectly by allocating more seats to a certain group of a similar size, or the same number of seats to differently sized groups (such as the Prussian three-class franchise), which are both breaks from the one person one vote rule.

+Differential weighting can also be achieved directly by differently weighting the votes cast.
+This was used in colonial Rhodesia for the 1962 and 1965 elections.
 The elections featured two voter rolls (the 'A' roll being largely European and the 'B' roll largely African); the seats of the House Assembly were divided into 50 constituency seats and 15 district seats.
-Although all voters could vote for both types of seats, 'A' roll votes were given greater weight for the constituency seats and 'B' roll votes greater weight for the district seats.
-Weighted systems are still used in corporate elections, with votes weighted to reflect stock ownership.
+Although all voters could vote for both types of seats, 'A' roll votes were given greater weight for the numerous constituency seats and 'B' roll votes greater weight for the fewer district seats.

+Weighted systems are used in corporate elections, with votes weighted to reflect stock ownership.
+Conversely the Rochdale principles used by that pioneer consumer cooperative called for one person one vote, irrespective of the holdings of each member.